dojo/docs/AnotherPage.rst

 Here is my rest syntax
 ======================

-This code example shows you how to create a widget programatically, awesome isn't it?
+This code example shows you how to create a widget programmatically, awesome isn't it?

 .. codeviewer::